top of page

 DMA

-California Arts University offers the Doctor of Musical Arts (DMA), the highest professional degree in the field of music.
-This program develops expertise in a primary area of musical practice while providing advanced training in choral music, chamber music, conducting, and sound recording.
+California Arts University offers the Doctor of Musical Arts (DMA), a terminal degree designed for accomplished musicians seeking advanced artistic, scholarly, and professional development.
+The program deepens expertise in a primary area of musical practice while providing advanced study in choral music, chamber music, conducting, and sound recording.

 BAM Program